Button1587/kibana-incident-response-dashboards/README.md

 The visualization makes it easy to spot **potentially malicious requests** and focus on the most abnormal behavior.

 ![Weird URI Proportion](screenshots/Weird_URLs_proportion_chart.png)

+---

+## Conclusion

+This project demonstrates how Kibana can be leveraged for **incident response and malware analysis**.
+By building targeted visualizations, it becomes possible to:

+- Track malware family activity over time to identify attack waves
+- Correlate suspicious domains with infected hosts to pinpoint compromised systems
+- Highlight abnormal or malicious URIs in network traffic
+- Summarize overall activity in a clear, interactive dashboard